ronyjoy/bpms-app/README.md

 npm install
 ```

-run the express server and react server
+run following command from the root folder to ru express server and react server.

 ```
 npm run